tpauldike/alx-system_engineering-devops/README.md

-# The foundations of devops
+# The Foundations of DevOps
 The repository is about me journeying through the basics of system engineering - devops - under the auspieces of ALX

 Contained in the repo are the following projects: